spinnaker/kleat/docs/docs.md

 <a name="proto.ci.CodeBuild"></a>

 ### CodeBuild
-Configuration to use AWS CodeBuild with Spinnnaker, for continuous integration g.
+Configuration to use AWS CodeBuild with Spinnnaker, for continuous integration.

 | Field | Type | Label | Description |